South African Wars (1879–1915): Orange Free State

 By the beginning of the South African Wars, the Orange Free State was independently ruled by the Boers.
 The Free State's boundaries were defined almost entirely by rivers: the Orange River on the south, the Vaal River on the west and north, and the Caledon River on the east.
 The northeastern boundary was shared with its British neighbor, Natal.
 The Caledon boundary was disputed with Moshoeshoe I's Sotho people and fought over in two primary incidents – in 1858 and 1865.
-Before the Boer colonisation, there were indigenous groups like the Sotho, San, and various Nguni clans in the Free State area.
+Before the Boer colonization, there were indigenous groups like the Sotho, San, and various Nguni clans in the Free State area.
 In the 1870s the Free State Boers began moving into Griqualand West in search of farmland, pushing the Griqua out.
 However, they did not officially incorporate the land, which came to be disputed by Britain as well as the Griquas themselves.
 In 1890, there were approximately 77,000 whites and 128,000 Africans (many were servants working on white farms).
 In 1900, Bloemfontein, the capital, came under British domination.

 At the close of the South African Wars, the Free State joined the 1910 Union of South Africa.